rizo8107/InstaFlowsreplit/FIXES_AND_NEXT_STEPS.md

 - No account data is ever modified by incoming webhooks
 - **Result**: Data integrity protected, accounts must be properly connected via OAuth

-### 2. **Database Token Management** ✅
+### 2. **Simplified Token Management** ✅
-- Webhook verify token now stored in database
+- Webhook verify token is now hardcoded as "zenthra"
-- Auto-syncs from environment variables on first access
+- Works identically in all environments (preview and production)
-- Production and development both use same database
+- No need to manage tokens in database or environment variables
-- **Result**: Production webhook verification now works
+- **Result**: Webhook verification is simple and consistent

 ### 3. **Enhanced Logging** ✅
 Added detailed console logs to track: